 SUPPORT THROUGH THE LICENSURE PROCESS

 CONTINUED

 TRENDS, CHALLENGES, AND RECOMMENDATIONS

 Licensure for Prospective Kin

 We are receiving increasing inquiries from relatives who have heard that a child related to them may be entering care.
 The potential caregivers want to get licensed so they can be considered as a placement option but are not eligible for KCT without a placement already in place.
 We are hearing requests for KCT and child-specific license options for potential placements.

 Kinship Caregivers Needing More Information About Reunification

-Kinship caregivers are either uninformed or misinformed about the reunification process.
+Kinship caregivers are often uninformed or misinformed about the reunification process.
 Some kin do not want to be licensed because they believe reunification is imminent while others are shocked when the child is returned home within a matter of weeks.
 We recommend requiring the session of KCT around understanding the system, as well as the creation of DCYF handouts to be given at the time of placement.

-The Licensing Pause and Messaging

-Prospective caregivers expressed confusion and concern about the licensing pause.
-We frequently heard questions about whether the state 'really wanted' foster parents.
-We worked to reassure those who inquired about the need for new homes.

 Licensing Confusion

 Prospective caregivers have reported high levels of relief in finding that CaRES can offer assistance in navigating the licensing process, which they report is confusing and daunting.
 Most questions are around requirements that might make a caregiver ineligible, the steps of the process, and pursuing adoption.